TSmedes/list-manager-server/README.md

-# list-manager-server
+# List Manager Server
-Web application server using node.js that managers a list
+Web application server using node.js that managers a list.